How to use JNDI with your J2SE application

 Some problems you might encounter:

-Exception in thread "main" java.lang.NoClassDefFoundError: org/jboss/logging/Logger at org.jnp.server.NamingBeanImpl.(NamingBeanImpl.java:48)
+Exception in thread "main" java.lang.NoClassDefFoundError: org/jboss/logging/Logger at org.jnp.server.NamingBeanImpl.You need to add jbossall-client.jar to your classpath.(NamingBeanImpl.java:48)

 I used to run the JNP by writing the following Java code: